Expect some delay, but NRC will be implemented without a flaw: Shah

 New Delhi, July 18: The Centre will identify illegal immigrants staying in any part of the country and deport them as per international law, Home Minister Amit Shah said in Rajya Sabha.

-The minister was replying to a supplementary query by Samajwadi Party member Javed Ali Khan on whether the National Register of Citizens will be implemented in other states as well.
+The minister was replying to a supplementary query by Samajwadi Party (SP) member Javed Ali Khan on whether the National Register of Citizens (NRC) will be implemented in other states as well.

 Currently, the NRC is being updated under the strict monitoring of the Supreme Court in Assam and July 31 has been set as a deadline for final publication of the registered data.